2008–09 Qatar Stars League

-The season was played in 3 stages:
+Overview

+The season was played in 3 stages.
 The 2008–09 calendar released by the QFA saw the first phase run through 13 September till 23 November before phase two kicked off on 27 November to end on 7 February 2009.
 The final phase started on February 12 and concluded on April 17.

 Ten teams played for the title of league champions with each outfit playing 27 matches.
 The last team in the standings was to be relegated until the QFA announced an expansion to the league for the following season.

-The competition was played at the seven stadiums of Al-Sadd, Al-Rayyan, Al-Gharafa, Al-Wakrah, Al-Khor, Qatar SC, and Al-Arabi.
+The competition was played at the seven stadiums of Al Sadd, Al-Rayyan, Al-Gharafa, Al-Wakrah, Al-Khor, Qatar SC, and Al-Arabi.

-Al-Gharafa won the title last season after pipping powerhouse Al-Sadd into second place while Al-Shamal were relegated and their place in the top division would be taken up by Al-Kharaitiyat.
+Al-Gharafa won the title last season after pipping powerhouse Al Sadd into second place while Al-Shamal were relegated and their place in the top division would be taken up by Al Kharaitiyat.

 League expansion

-The Qatar Stars League has slowly expanded since the turn of the decade, moving from 9 clubs to 10 clubs and then latest setup of 12 clubs for the 2009–10 Qatar Stars League campaign.
+The league has slowly expanded since the turn of the decade, moving from 9 clubs to 10 clubs and then latest setup of 12 clubs for the next season campaign.

-There are 2 divisions in the Qatari football structure and the league has previously seen one club promoted and relegated each year except in 'expansion' years.
+There are two divisions in the Qatari football structure and the league has previously seen one club promoted and relegated each year except in 'expansion' years.

 It was announced on 15 April 2009 that no clubs would be relegated from the top flight due to expansion reasons.
 The announcement was made with only one game remaining.